jackiehjm/stx-docs/doc/source/deploy_install_guides/r4_release/bare_metal/aio_simplex_install_kubernetes.rst

      manifest.
    * Shares the core(s) assigned to the platform.

-   If you require better performance, OVS-DPDK should be used:
+   If you require better performance, OVS-DPDK (OVS with the Data Plane Development Kit, which is supported only on bare metal hardware) should be
+   used:

    * Runs directly on the host (it is not containerized).
    * Requires that at least 1 core be assigned/dedicated to the vSwitch function.